 Grade 9 Course Descriptions

-English
+English Language Arts

 At the Grade 9 level, students continue to experience language in a wide variety of forms.
 Novels, short stories, scripts, poetry are read for comprehension and analysis.
 Students are encouraged to read, write and discuss to develop their own self-awareness and an understanding of the world around them.
 They are encouraged to think critically and reflect while writing various forms of genres and participating in class discussions and self-evaluations.

-French
+French - Enriched

-This course develops reading, writing, listening and speaking skills.
-By using oral and written messages of general interest and common usage, students will learn to:

-- Speak on subjects related to their experience and knowledge

-- Write on topics related to their physical and social environment

-- Use various models in their oral and written productions

-- Use appropriate grammar and vocabulary in their oral and written productions
+Throughout the year, students will have to read and write a variety of texts.
+For example, expository texts related to documentaries, creative or poetic texts such as slam, and argumentative texts relating to current events.
+In addition, two novels will be used during the year to analyze different themes: "Rap pour violoncelle seul" by Maryse Pagé and "Le passager" by Patrick Senécal.
+Moreover, students will have interactions related to various topics.

 Mathematics

 Students in Grade 9 will be exposed to several concepts in mathematics.
 Students are encouraged to start their reflection on their preferences, areas of interests and aptitudes in various mathematical topics.
 General topics covered in grade 9 are:

 - Arithmetic

 - Real numbers

 - Algebra

 - Geometry

 - Statistics & probability

 History

 This course is year one of a two year program.
 The course will cover the history of Quebec from the First Occupants to 1840.
 The emphasis will be on the interpretation and analysis of social phenomena in a chronological way.
 The students will develop their critical thinking as a citizen.
 Students will learn how to read and interpret original text, various maps, graphs, statistical tables, pictures and diagrams.